eliblurr/mozilla-sops-discovery/readme.md

 filename_regex is less specific and is ideal for applying a rule to a file type across the whole project. path_regex provides more control and is suited for applying rules to files in specific locations.

+Use only path regex
+works relative to dir